No single correct way but many wrong ways.

 - Breathe out explosive top turn

-If you’re frustrated with your pop ups, or simply want surf with better technique contact Justin West Coaching for information about surf video analysis coaching sessions in Portugal & Maldives.
+If you’re frustrated with your pop ups, or simply want surf with better technique hit the #Clicj2Rip button for information about surf video analysis coaching sessions in Portugal, the Maldives and Madagascar.